jspr19985/bash-treasure-hunt/setting-the-scene/README.md

 <img src="images/atlas.jpeg" width="500"><br/><br/>

 You wake bright and early and decide to move forward starting at the beginning (`root`).
-While the drunken sailor is sleeping off his hangover, you grab your notebook and sneak out to the British library to do some investigative work.
+While the drunken sailor is sleeping off his hangover, you grab your notebook and sneak out to the British library (`cd`) to do some investigative work.

-On arrival you head to the geography section (`cd`) and look inside the atlas (`ls`).
+On arrival you head to the geography section (`cd`).
 It has a file listing the countries of the world and you quickly note the size with the long listing format (`ls -l`).
 Being the lazy programmer that you are, you think "I'm not reading all of that", and take a quick glance at the first five records (including the header).

 ```cat countries-of-the-world.csv | head -n 5```